paulwwstorm/uploads/README.md

 Ring number shouldn't matter, I think three or six are both fine.

 Many of these binders come with the option to customize them.
-I think customization is a cool option, but totally not mandatory!
+I think customization is a cool option, but if it's not customized that is totally fine too!
 That being said, if you do get one that can be customized any combination of:
 - Paul Storm
 - Paul WW Storm